 When the body becomes injured, a natural healing process occurs to repair the damaged tissue.

-The body naturally signals platelets and other components in the blood supply to migrate to the site of injury.
+The body naturally signals platelets and other components in the blood supply to migrate to the injury site.
 Under normal conditions, these platelets release a variety of factors that initiate and subsequently promote healing.
-Platelets are released into the circulation where they play a prominent role in blood clotting (hemostasis).
+Platelets play a prominent role in blood clotting (hemostasis).

 - platelet-derived growth factor